-- Miller-Cotto, D., & Auxter, A. E. (in press).
+- Miller-Cotto, D., & Auxter, A. E. (2019).
 Testing the ecological validity of faded worked examples in algebra.
 Educational Psychology. [here].

-- Miller-Cotto, D., & Byrnes, J. P. (in press).
+- Miller-Cotto, D., & Byrnes, J. P. (2019).
 What's the best way to characterize the relationship between working memory and achievement?: An initial examination of competing theories.
 Journal of Educational Psychology. [here]

 - Wang, M.T., Smith, L.V., Miller-Cotto, D., & Huguley, J.P.
 (2019).
 Parent racial-ethnic socialization practices and and children of color's academic outcomes.
 Child Development. [here].